 There are many other Earth-friendly habits you can implement in your daily life.
 Visit WWF’s website to learn more simple changes you can make to your daily life today!

-However you choose to celebrate Earth Hour, let’s use the additional time we are spending at home to be extra gentle to the Earth and be more respectful of all it has to offer!
+However you choose to celebrate Earth Hour, let’s use the additional time we are spending at home to be extra gentle to the Earth and more respectful of all it has to offer!